-Tristan’s choreographic works range from short movement investigations for the camera to fully-produced dance works for the stage.
+My choreographic works range from short movement investigations for the camera to fully-produced dance works for the stage.
 Recent commissions include Point Dance Ensemble (We Are Counting on You, 2020) and Portland Youth Dance (Highlighter, 2018).
-His recent work, Hana with Gabi by Tristan (2019), and the upcoming I AM IN A BASEMENT (2020), are performative inquiries into expanse, movement amplification, and the pleasures and terrors of partnership, distance, and catastrophe.
+My recent works, I AM IN A BASEMENT (2020), Beverly, Beverly, Beverly (2020), The Poisoned Solo (2021), Finally, Fairies!
+(2022) are performative inquiries into loneliness, hauntology, semiotic ambivalence, and the pleasures and terrors of belonging, partnership, distance, and catastrophe.

-A founding member of Structural Integrators for Liberation Somatics, Tristan is passionate about cultivating inclusive spaces that promote holistic wellness and somatic practices.
-A Board-Certified Structural Integrator™, he has been a member of the International Association of Structural Integrators since 2016, and the National Dance Educators Association since 2018.
-He holds a certificate in Rolfing® Structural Integration from the Dr. Ida Rolf Institute®, where he now serves as Chair of the Committee for Diversity and Antiracism.
-In addition, Tristan holds a BA in Dance from the University of Minnesota-Twin Cities as well as a Certificate in Yoga Instruction from CorePower Yoga, and has studied many somatic practices, such as Klein Technique™, Alexander Technique, and SpiralDynamik®.
+A founding member of Structural Integrators for Liberation Somatics, I am passionate about cultivating inclusive spaces that promote holistic wellness and somatic practices.
+A Board-Certified Structural Integrator™, I have been a member of the International Association of Structural Integrators since 2016, and the National Dance Educators Association since 2018.
+I hold a certificate in Rolfing® Structural Integration from the Dr. Ida Rolf Institute®, where I serve as Chair of the Committee on Diversity and Anti-racism.
+I sit on the Certification Board of Structural Integration, where I serves as the Ethics Chair.
+In addition, I hold a BA in Dance from the University of Minnesota-Twin Cities as well as a Certificate in Yoga Instruction from CorePower Yoga, and have studied many somatic practices, such as Klein Technique™, Alexander Technique, and SpiralDynamik®.

-He is currently the Associate Director of the Young Dancers Workshop at the Bates Dance Festival, where he has worked since 2010, and is pursuing an MFA in Dance at the University of Maryland, College Park.
-His current areas of research include somatic phenomenology in dance performance, historicizing bodies and somatic practices within multidisciplinary fields of inquiry, and situating liberation work within the fields of dance and somatic education.
+I am currently a Visiting Assistant Professor at Bates College, as well as the Associate Director of the Young Dancers Workshop at the Bates Dance Festival.
+I hold an MFA in Dance at the University of Maryland, College Park.
+My current areas of research include somatic phenomenology in dance performance, hauntology and semio-capitalism, historicizing bodies and somatic practices within multidisciplinary fields of inquiry, and situating liberation work within the fields of dance and somatic education.